Till innehåll

 2024: Sithar Chhim

 The Per Anger prize winner of 2024, Sithar Chhim, is paying a high price for her union engagement and has endured harassment and threats for years.
-She is now imprisoned and will not be able to come to Sweden to receive the prize.
+On September 16 2024 she was released from prison, having served two years.

 A portrait of a woman (Malú García Andrade) looking into the camera.